desec-io/desec-stack/docs/dns/domains.rst

     characters as well as hyphens ``-`` and underscores ``_`` (except at the beginning of the name).
 The maximum length is 191.

+    Internationalized domain names (IDN) currently are supported through their Punycode representation only (labels beginning with ``xn--``).
+Converters are available on the net, for example at https://www.punycoder.com/.

 ``published``
     :Access mode: read-only